6 results for tag: Sustainable Relationships

 The 3 Core Skills Every Person Needs for Romantic Competence

-Romantic competence is not a phrase that has yet reached mainstream culture but I suspect it will soon enough.
-Romantic competence includes three core skills; insight, mutuality and emotional regulation.
-These skills effect all our relationships, not just romantic relationships.
-I have reflected on the three skills of romantic competence wanting to discern if any of the three are not necessary, I feel clear that they are all valuable and essential to improving our relationships, especially romantic relationships.
-I am interested what you learn from this fascinating article about the work of Joanne Davila on romantic competence! ...
+Romantic competence is not a phrase that has yet reached mainstream culture, but I suspect it will soon enough.
+Romantic competence includes three core skills: insight, mutuality, and emotional regulation.
+These skills affect all our relationships, not just romantic relationships.
+I have reflected on the three skills of romantic competence, wanting to discern if any of the three are necessary.
+I feel clear that they are all valuable and essential to improving our relationships, especially romantic relationships.
+I am interested in what you learn from this fascinating article about the work of Joanne Davila on romantic competence! ...

 Great Relationships Are Not Accidents